 Love this paint colour?
 Find more inspiration in our green living room design ideas – they can be used in any room, really.

-If you have a collection of much-loved art, family photos or favourite postcards, grouping them together on a wall creates an authentic and bespoke display.
+If you have a collection of much-loved art, family photos or favourite postcards, grouping them together in a gallery wall creates an authentic and bespoke display.

 If symmetry is your thing, measure them carefully before hanging to get even spacing.
 Alternatively, for a more laidback approach, arrange your pieces on the floor prior to picking up your hammer.